 Unico is a wholly owned subsidiary of Regal Beloit.

 Regal currently employees approximately 400 people in Racine County between its Grove Gear facility in Union Grove and Unico.

 Unico currently employs approximately 200 employees in Caledonia.
-Its expansion includes a 52,000-square-foot addition to the company’s location in the Caledonia Business Park.

 Increased demand for Unico’s drive products and control systems for use in the oil and gas industry and automotive markets is helping drive the company’s expansion.
 The company said it carefully evaluated its expansion options, including reviews of sites in Mexico and Missouri.